-Other income (expense), net, consists of interest income and expense, as well as any recognized gains or losses related to the sale of fixed assets and other miscellaneous items.
-For the year ended December 31, 2022, other expense, net largely consisted of a \$28,000 loss realized on the sale of research and development equipment, while other income, net for the year ended December 31, 2021 largely consisted of the PPP loan forgiveness in the amount of \$645,700.
+Other income (expense), net, consists of interest income and expense, as well as any gains or losses related to the sale of fixed assets and other miscellaneous items.
+For the year ended December 31, 2023, other income, net largely consisted of interest income of \$26,000, while other expense, net for the year ended December 31, 2022 largely consisted of a loss realized on the sale of research and development equipment of \$28,000.
+Interest income was higher in 2023 when compared with 2022, as interest rates continued to climb throughout 2022 and into 2023, which then leveled off.
+Interest expense was also higher in 2023 when compared with 2022 due to new notes entered into to finance the purchase of new manufacturing equipment.